ak811/ak811/README.md

 Hello!
 My name is Ali Khaleghi Rahimian, and I have recently graduated with a bachelor's degree in computer engineering from Yazd University.
 My research primarily focuses on the intersection of computer vision and machine learning.
-I am particularly interested in developing computer vision and machine learning algorithms for robot control.
+I am particularly interested in developing computer vision and machine learning algorithms for  for autonomous agents.

 <br>